-The Organization has been impacted by the recent COVID-19 pandemic.
-Due to the uncertainty surrounding the pandemic, the length and severity of the outbreak, and the volatility in the world investment markets, there is uncertainty as to how these events will affect results of operations and investment returns going forward.
+The Organization has been impacted by the COVID-19 pandemic.
+The extent to which COVID-19 will impact business will depend on future developments and public health advancements, which are highly uncertain and cannot be predicted with confidence.
+Due to this uncertainty surrounding the on-going pandemic, the length and severity of the outbreak, and the disruption across supply chains, economies and financial markets, there is uncertainty as to how these events will affect results of operations in the future.